 over a 1999 article headlined "Extreme views from the bench", which the jury found defamed her on eight points, implying she was biased, incompetent and had undermined the judicial system in her role as a magistrate.

-: the former NRMA director collected $135,000 from 2UE in 1983 when they suggested he was a disastrously unsuitable candidate for election to the board.
-Charles Perkins
+: the former NRMA director collected $135,000 from 2UE in 1983 when Alan Jones suggested he was a disastrously unsuitable candidate for election to the board.
+But wait, there's more.
+As David Leser noted in this 1998 Good Weekend profile

-: successfully sued the Aboriginal Land Council for almost $1 million after they suggested he had tried to destroy them.
+: the Indigenous activist successfully sued the Aboriginal Land Council for almost $1 million after they suggested he had tried to destroy them.
 Kerryn Phelps

 : sued John Howard's Health Minister Michael Wooldridge for refusing to apologise after suggesting she had no medical qualifications but then withdrew it after a long lunch and an apology.Jelena Popovic